Othelie Høie

-Othelie Annette Høie (born 9 December 2002) is a Norwegian freestyle wrestler competing in the 59 kg division and representing the club BK Atlas in Fredrikstad.
+Othelie Høie (born 9 December 2002) is a Norwegian freestyle wrestler competing in the 59 kg division and representing the club BK Atlas in Fredrikstad.
 She is the daughter of four-time world wrestling champion Gudrun Høie.

 Career

 In 2023, Høie won a bronze medal in the women's freestyle 59 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.

 Høie competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 She was eliminated in her first match and she did not qualify for the Olympics.